hugol-v/hugol-v.github.io/_posts/2022-08-26-a-brief-introduction-to-random-matrix-theory-for-machine-learning-part-1.md

 ---

 Modern machine learning algorithms are now commonly trained on huge datasets where the number of samples is proportional to the dimension of the feature space.
 However, traditional statistical tools such as the central limit theorem fail to capture the subtleties of such a high dimensional framework.
+This creates a disparity between theory in practice in machine learning.
-We illustrate some of the traps caused by the
-*curse of dimensionality*.
+We illustrate some of the traps caused by the so-called *curse of dimensionality*.

+> *This blog series is inspired from the book “Random Matrix Methods for Machine Learning: When Theory Meets Applications” by Zhenyu Liao and Romain Couillet [[1]](#ref1).*

 ## Motivation
 Modern machine learning (ML) models are often trained using a large set of samples in a high-dimensional feature space.